 - Switching Windows users or logging off/in a Windows user during a remote session will turn the remote screen on then back off again.

-- Some display auto-adaptation software might turn the remote screen back on, e.g., f.lux.
+- Some display auto-adaptation software might turn the remote screen back on, e.g., f.lux, Asus Splendid Eye Care (a built-in software with Asus laptop).

 You can refer to the article for a workaround for some of the above limitations: link.